dead-end/Git/Delete-unreachable.md

 Especially when you sync the repository, you can get objects which are only reachable from newly created remote branches.

 Additionally we have to read the object ids from the `.git/index` file.
-When you stage a file, an object will be added to the loose object store and its id is added to the `.git/index` file, which is the only reference to that object.
+When you stage a file, an object will be added to the loose object store and its id is added to the `.git/index` file, which is the only reference to that object until you create a commit.

 It is no problem to add additional object ids to the list.